 Opiates act on specific receptor molecules for the endorphin/enkephalin class of neurotransmitters in the brain.
 These neurotransmitter systems impact a number of vital functions including mood, movement, digestion, body temperature, and breathing.
 Opiates also activate the endogenous opioids - natural brain chemicals - to produce their effect.

 There is currently an opioid epidemic in the United States.
 "Drug overdose deaths and opioid-involved deaths continue to increase in the United States.
 The majority of drug overdose deaths (more than six out of ten) involve an opioid.
 From 2000 to 2015, more than half a million people died from drug overdoses.
 Ninety-one Americans die every day from an opioid overdose.
-Since 1999, the number of prescription opioids sold in the U.S. nearly quadrupled, yet there has not been an overall change in the amount of pain that Americans report.
+Since 1999, the number of prescription opioids sold in the U.S. has nearly quadrupled, yet there has not been an overall change in the amount of pain that Americans report.
 Deaths from prescription opioids—drugs like oxycodone, hydrocodone, and methadone—have more than quadrupled since 1999.
 (Center for Disease Control & Prevention, 2016)."